ede73/diagrammer/README.md

 What's the current default shape - only used during parsing the diagrammer languge while generating vertices.

 AST/Model note.
-Edges are not stored in GraphRoot, but separately!
+Edges are not stored in GraphCanvas, but separately!
 Why?
 It's easier to handle them in the generators and vertices and edges are output separately to separate sections anyway.

-GraphRoot:
+GraphCanvas:
 - OBJECTS[GraphVertex(a), GraphInner(GraphVertex(b), GraphVertex(c), GraphVertex(d), GraphGroup(GraphVertex(f), GraphVertex(g)))]
 - ROOTVERTICES[GraphVertex, GraphInner] # this graph has two root vertices
 - generator digraph